Klingebeil/homepage/wiki/Better Work/11-infrastructuring.md

 last-updated: 2023-07-5
 ---

+# Work Infrastructuring

-Lately I‘ve been doing a lot of reading on the concept of infrastructure or to be more precise the connections between infrastructures and work.
+Lately I‘ve been doing a lot of reading on the concept of infrastructure or to be more precise the connections between infrastructures of work.

+As in the assembly of tools, processes, knowledge and standards build up over years by people to enable *good* work.

-I quite like this definition of infrastructure by Susan Leigh Star[^1]:
+I quite like this definition of infrastructure by Susan Leigh Star[^1].
+Mainly because she reaches beyond the idea of infrastructure as a technological construct:

 > - *Embeddedness*.
 Infrastructure is sunk into and inside of other structures, social arrangements, and technologies.
 > - *Transparency*.
 Infrastructure is transparent to use, in the sense that it does not have to be reinvented each time or assembled for each task, but invisibly supports those tasks.